EMMMABK/Employee-Performance-Evaluation-System/README.md

 (4, 6.5),
 (5, 8.9);

--- Вставка данных в таблицу projects
+-- Insert data into the projects table
 INSERT INTO projects (pr_employee_id, title, description, start_date, end_date)
 VALUES
 (2, 'Cloud Migration', 'Migrate the company\'s infrastructure to the cloud', '2023-01-01', '2023-06-30'),
 (3, 'Budget Analysis', 'Perform a detailed analysis of company expenses', '2023-02-15', NULL), (5, 'Marketing Campaign', 'Launch a new social media campaign', '2023-03-01', '2023-05-15');

--- Перемещение данных сотрудника в таблицу trash (пример для удаления сотрудника) INSERT INTO trash (employee_id, name, department, grade, hire_date) SELECT id, name, department,
+-- Move data for a deleted employee into the trash table INSERT INTO trash (employee_id, name, department, grade, hire_date) SELECT id, name, department,
        (SELECT grade FROM grades WHERE grades.employee_id = employees.id),